 Accommodations for Pregnant Students

 Title IX of the Education Amendments of 1972 (Title IX) prohibits discrimination based on sex in education programs and activities that receive federal financial assistance.
 Title IX states “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance[.]”
-Examples of the types of discrimination that are covered under Title IX include sexual harassment and discrimination based on pregnancy and parenting.
+Examples of the types of discrimination that are covered under Title IX include sexual harassment, sexual assault, dating and domestic violence and discrimination based on pregnancy and parenting.